mattermost/docs/source/process/support.md

 1. If they try to access Mattermost and receive a "took too long to respond" error page, they should check to confirm that their `mattermost_external_url` is set correctly in their gitlab.rb.
 Then, they should run `gitlab-ctl reconfigure`.
 2. If they try to access Mattermost and receive a 502 error, their `mattermost_external_url` is set correctly, but their Mattermost instance does not appear to be running.
 They should then:
-    1. Run `gitlab-ctl status mattermost` to see if Mattermost is running
+    1. Run `gitlab-ctl status mattermost` to see if Mattermost is running.
     2. Check the logs to see if something is preventing Mattermost from starting.
-They can do this by running `gitlab-ctl tail mattermost` and using `gitlab-ctl restart mattermost` to attempt to start Mattermost
+They can do this by running `gitlab-ctl tail mattermost` and using `gitlab-ctl restart mattermost` to attempt to start Mattermost.

 #### Login issues

 1. Are they seeing any error messages when they try to log in?
 If so, what error messages are they seeing, and can they send us a screenshot?
 2. Does anything appear in the Mattermost logs when they try to log in?
-They can see these by running `gitlab-ctl tail mattermost`
+They can see these by running `gitlab-ctl tail mattermost`.

 #### Other debugging information

 Useful commands (need to be run with sudo):
-- `gitlab-ctl reconfigure` - Update config.json and other configuration files, then restart all services (including Mattermost)
+- `gitlab-ctl reconfigure` - Update config.json and other configuration files, then restart all services (including Mattermost).
-- `gitlab-ctl <stop/start/restart> mattermost` - Stop/start/restart Mattermost
+- `gitlab-ctl <stop/start/restart> mattermost` - Stop/start/restart Mattermost.
 - `gitlab-ctl status mattermost` - Check if Mattermost is running.
-The message printed will start with "run" if it's running or "down" if it's not.
+The message printed will start with `run` if it's running or `down` if it's not.
 - `gitlab-ctl tail mattermost` - Watch all Mattermost log files.
 Press Ctrl+C to exit.
-- `gitlab-ctl <stop/start/restart/status/tail> <nginx/postgresql/redis/etc>` - Control, view status, or view logs of a different service
+- `gitlab-ctl <stop/start/restart/status/tail> <nginx/postgresql/redis/etc>` - Control, view status, or view logs of a different service.

 File locations:
 - Configuration files are located at `/etc/gitlab/gitlab.rb` and `/var/opt/gitlab/mattermost/config.json`.
 - Log files are located in `/var/log/gitlab`.
 Mattermost's current logs in particular are in `/var/log/gitlab/mattermost`.
-The current log is named `current` with older ones being named `mattermost.log` or `mattermost.logmattermost.log` (the second one only appears due to a bug in certain versions).
+The current log is named `current` with older ones being named `mattermost.log` or `mattermost.logmattermost.log`.
 - The default data directory is `/var/opt/gitlab/mattermost/data`.
 - Other Mattermost resources (i18n, email templates, webapp code, etc) are located in `/opt/gitlab/embedded/service/mattermost`.